Course Catalog

 5 units

 Focuses on the cognitive processes that underlie reading in adults.
 Additional topics include different writing systems, learning to read, and reading deficits.
 Recommended for upper-division students.
-Prerequisite(s): course 3 or 100.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to psychology and cognitive science majors and minors.

 PSYC 125